 Finding Your Path to Stuttering Success.

-Some time ago, a young reader of the Stuttering Brain blog, wrote this frank and open account, of her stuttering feelings.
-I quickly typed my thoughts down into a response to her, (a bit longer than was expected), which I now want to share with any other young, (or old), readers who may find these [...]
+Some time ago, a stuttering teen reader of the Stuttering Brain blog, wrote this frank and open account, of her feelings about her stuttering problem.
+I quickly typed my thoughts down into a response to her seeking help for stuttering/stammering, which I now want to share with any other teen stutterer who may find these ideas […]

 Read the full article →